Statistikk innhold

 The statistics are based on reports from municipal wildlife management departments.

-The municipalities report to Statistics Norway via the Internet.
+The municipalities report to Statistics Norway via the Dear Register owned by the Directorate of Agriculture.

 Editing is defined here as checking, examining and amending data.
 Regular controls and revisions are carried out on the incoming material.
 The forms are checked for absolute and possible errors, and errors are corrected during the revision of the forms.
 Where necessary, the municipal and county authorities are contacted to clarify cases of doubt.